Jurassic World Evolution Review

 Jurassic World Evolution 8

-Research allows you to mess around with the dinosaurs DNA genome, altering it based on your needs or providing a resulting creature with a higher mass appeal, or attack/ defense ratings, disease resistance, or even extending their lifespan.
-My favorite customization is seeing new dinosaurs be released with new colors and patterns.
-It may increase the cost associated with incubation, and decrease the viability percentage, but it adds a nice touch of visual flair.
-Operational buildings can be upgraded using predetermined slots, allowing for more powerful power stations, a faster response time for both your rangers and ACU and more.
+Research allows you to mess around with the dinosaurs' DNA genome, altering it based on your needs or providing a resulting creature with higher mass appeal, attack/defense ratings, disease resistance, or even extending their lifespan.
+My favorite customization is seeing new dinosaurs released with new colors and patterns.
+It may increase the cost associated with incubation and decrease the viability percentage, but it adds a nice touch of visual flair.
+Operational buildings can be upgraded using predetermined slots, allowing for more powerful power stations, faster response time for both your rangers and ACU, and more.
 You are free to rotate your buildings before they are built, but at times I fought with the game when placing them.
 I could never get a handle on why some structures alter the terrain around them, either raising or lowering it.
 There are tools to add water, forest, shrubs, and change the ground of your park, but it's wonky at best.
-For example, adding water also messes with the height of your land, and almost always removes existing water instead of adding it.
+For example, adding water also messes with the height of your land and almost always removes existing water instead of adding it.
 The only way that I was able to get it to work correctly is to remove all traces of water and start fresh.
 The same can be said with the painting tools to add thick trees, where my money is being drained, but nothing is appearing.

 The dinosaurs are the main attraction, and each species in Jurassic World Evolution looks excellent.
-Playing on Xbox One X, the game is sharp, colorful and beautiful when compared with a 4K TV and HDR enabled.
+Playing on Xbox One X, the game is sharp, colorful, and beautiful when viewed on a 4K TV with HDR enabled.
 Although I understand why all of the islands are quite similar in appearance, I would have loved to see a bit more diversity, maybe even expanding to other places around the globe.
-One of the neat features allows you to take control of your park rangers, which come equipped with a camera for photographs.
+One of the neat features allows you to take control of your park rangers, who come equipped with a camera for photographs.
 This is used for contract purposes as well as an excellent way to earn some quick cash.
 On the downside, it's a bit buggy and has an extreme range limit.
 Numerous times, I have taken a perfect photograph only to be informed that no dinosaurs have been found in the shot.

 Simply Put